Tracardi/tracardi-api/docs/README.md

 ```

 # Build
-Type `mkdocs build` in folder / in tracardi-api
+Type `mkdocs build` in folder / in tracardi-api (it must be single project, without attached tracardi, etc.)